Genusbiz/docs/developers/guidelines and best practices/improving report performance.md

 For instance, consider creating a code domain to reflect the fixed filter, and adding a reference to this code domain from your data source.
 You may then change to a criteria based local filter, using a code domain value as the criteria.

-To change local filter, right-click your data source, and in the menu point to **Local Filter.** <span style="FONT-WEIGHT: normal">The local filter alternatives will appear in the sub-menu.
+To change local filter, right-click your data source, and in the menu point to **Local Filter.** The local filter alternatives will appear in the sub-menu.

 ![IDEFE332B600C244BB.ID7A5846AC1B1D4115.png](media/IDEFE332B600C244BB.ID7A5846AC1B1D4115.png)